simonjulianl/tp/docs/UserGuide.md

 **Example:**

 &#8291;1.
 Type the command `edit t/activity i/A002 ti/My Edited Activity` into the command box.
-Ensure that the edited activity as identified by its `ACTIVITY_ID` exists!
+Ensure that the edited activity, as identified by its `ACTIVITY_ID`, exists!

 ![tut-edit-1](images/activityug/tut_edit_1.png)

 &#8291;2.
-Press `Enter` and the success confirmation should be shown by the feedback box as shown by **1**.
-Realize that as shown by **2**, activity `A002` has its title updated!
+Press `Enter` and the success confirmation should be displayed in the feedback box, as seen by **1**.
+As shown by **2**, activity `A002` has its title updated!

 ![tut-edit-2](images/activityug/tut_edit_2.png)

 <div style="page-break-after: always;"></div>

 &#8291;3.
-If there is any error, the command would turn red as shown by **1**.
-Also, the feedback about the error is shown by the feedback box shown at **2**.
-In this case, the error is that `START_TIME` of the edited activity exceeds its `END_TIME`.
+If there are any errors, the command will turn red as shown by **1**.
+Also, feedback about the error is displayed in the feedback box shown at **2**.
+In this case, the error is that `START_TIME` of the edited activity is later than its `END_TIME`.
 Fix the issue and the command should work correctly now!

 ![tut-edit-error](images/activityug/tut_edit_error.png)